mrzacsmith/cs-sprint-challenge-hash-tables/README.md

 5. Automatic resizing =>
    `when the hash table length is automatically resized when the load factor reaches a certain ratio.`
 6. Various use cases for hash tables =>
    `Storing anything where order does not matter, but speed of access does.
-Anything that has a key:value pairing, or that does not use a integer as a unique identifier.`
+Anything that has a key:value pairing, or that does not use a integer as a unique identifier.
+Also compilers, caching, password authenticaiton`

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.